 Next up is [Spino] with Spino.
 Teensy boards can do a lot more than just audio.
 Spino is a POV display with 32 spinning RGB LEDs.
 Spino can do more than just show pretty pictures though.
 With a Teensy 3.2 and bluetooth radio on board, the spino team is able to play games on their display.
 LEDs don’t work exactly like CRTs and LCDs though, so some color changes were necessary.
 The team utilized cell shading with a sobel filter to make Doom look even better than ever.
 The Teensy is even powerful enough to handle live webcam video sent over USB.
 The video is rendered and displayed on the spinning LEDs.

 Finally we have [Tim Trzepacz] with Megsy?
 A homebrew Teensy 3++.
 [Tim] is working on Megsy as part of his residency at the Supplyframe Design Lab.
 Teensy’s have lots of edge mounted IO pins.
 There isn’t enough real estate for all the pins though, so some are routed to pads on the bottom.
 Megsy is a Teensy carrier board that breaks these pads out to pins.
 The idea is to solder the Teensy directly do the Megsy.
 As [Tim] calls it, “a poor man’s BGA”.
 The problem is getting the solder hot enough to melt while sandwiched between two insulating PCBs.
 [Tim’s] first attempt netted him a rather scorched Megsy board.
 Blacked as it may have been, the board did work!

-If you want to see more flashlight projects, check out our new list on Hackaday.io!
-That’s about all the time we have for this week’s Hacklet.
-As always, see you next week.
+If you want to see more Teensy projects, check out our new Teensy projects list.
+Notice a project I might have missed?
+Don’t be shy, just drop me a message on Hackaday.io.
+That’s it for this week’s Hacklet, As always, see you next week.
 Same hack time, same hack channel, bringing you the best of Hackaday.io!